maths/moodle-qtype_stack/api/README.md

 ### Moodle Emulation
 To allow the stack-moodle-plugin to work standalone, some classes and functions which are normally part of moodle itself have been emulated.
 All source-code written for this purpose is contained in the `emulation` directory.
-The central entrypoint to load the emulation layer is the file `MoodleEmulation.php`, which is loaded via `require_once` at the beginning of each controller class.
+The central entrypoint to load the emulation layer is the file `MoodleEmulation.php`, which is loaded via `require_once` on the index page.
 The following individual pieces have been emulated:

 - The files questionlib.php and weblib.php have been created as stubs.
 - Some constants defined inside of moodle have been copied.